liangwp/cockroach-db-cluster/README.md

     - [ ] knex.js?
     - [ ] https://sqorn.org/benchmarks.html ?
 - [ ] Example python code to use this cluster
+    - `./python-psycopg3`
         - [x] using psycopg3 directly
-    - [x] using yoyo migrations
+        - [x] using yoyo migrations through terminal
+            - docker exec into the container to run the `yoyo` cli
     - ~~[ ] sqlalchemy core and alembic? (alembic is too coupled with sqlalchemy for my taste)~~
+    - `./python-sql-alchemy-core`
+        - [x] yoyo migrations called from python code
-    - [ ] sqlalchemy core and yoyo-migrations?
+        - [ ] sqlalchemy-core for data manipulation

 ### Prerequisites